CSM Maynard leaves the 310th ESC for new assignment

 |0

-This work, CSM Maynard leaves the 310th ESC for new assignment [Image 1 of 3], by CPT Sean Delpech, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, CSM Maynard leaves the 310th ESC for new assignment, by CPT Sean Delpech, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT